 HERE IS A QUICK LIST OF IMPORTANT TIPS:

-1.)
+3.)
 REGULAR HCM SCANNING - This scanning should be done every 12-18 months.
 It should be done on breeding cats is not a perfect tool, but it is the best we have right now.
 This must be combined with careful pedigree research and time watching the pedigree over many generations.
 Unfortunately, HCM is a genetic disease in all cats and most breeders will encounter it.
-Just because a breeder gets HCM, does not make them 'bad' or not reputable.
+Just because a breeder has cats that get HCM, does not make them 'bad' or not reputable.
 It is the actions they take to change the course of their breeding program that define them.
+If the problem crops up, see what actions the breeder takes to mitigate this issue.
+Are they timely with the information?
+Are they sending actual reports?
 Some breeders only scan random groups, not all each year because they claim they cannot afford to scan.
-This is a sketchy practice as well and hard to determine at times.
+This is a sketchy practice and hard to determine if a breeder is doing this.

 **** A note - Many know that in the the dog world - the title of "Champion" title in AKC is quite an accomplishment.
 This is not true in the show cat world.
 The title of Champion means very little in the cat world.
 The equivalent of Champion in Dogs is "Grand Champion" and higher.
 This is what good breeders are striving to produce and breed.

 6.)
 WRITTEN CONTRACT - This is necessary for your kitten.
 It is good to have your contract in writing and is recommended by reputable associations.
 While no single breeder can guarantee the length of life or health of a cat, your breeder should be there for you in the event you run into issues.
 This is what differentiates the good from the bad.
 Many pet buyers expect their cats to be perfect and without fault.
 We all hope for that - but it is not a realistic expectation.
 However a good breeder will be there to "make it right" for you.
 This includes taking back a cat if you can no longer care for it.